getredash/website/src/pages/kb/user-guide/visualizations/visualizations-how-to.md

 ## Edit A Visualization

-You can modify the controls for an existing visualization from the query editor screen.
+You can modify the settings of an existing visualization from the query editor screen.
 Click the visualization on the tab bar and you'll see an `Edit Visualization` option beneath each visualization.
-Clicking it will open the current settings for that visualization (viz type, X axis, Y axis, groupings etc.).
+Clicking it will open the current settings for that visualization (type, X axis, Y axis, groupings etc.).
 Hit "Save" to apply your changes or "Cancel" to leave no trace.

 ## Embedding Visualizations